BlockchainCommons/SmartCustodyBook/manuscript/02-adversaries.md

 ***Risks:***

 1.  **Funds Loss.** The ultimate goal of an Personal Network Attack is usually funds theft, but that can occur via several means.

-    a.  **Account Compromise.** In a masquerade attack, an Personal     Network Attacker might take control of your account at a     Bitcoin brokerage or exchange, giving them access to any keys     and any records or logs stored there.
+    a)  **Account Compromise.** In a masquerade attack, an Personal     Network Attacker might take control of your account at a     Bitcoin brokerage or exchange, giving them access to any keys     and any records or logs stored there.

-    b.  **Transaction Corruption.** In an en-route attack, an Personal     Network Attacker might corrupt a transaction that you have in     process, misdirecting it.
+    b)  **Transaction Corruption.** In an en-route attack, an Personal     Network Attacker might corrupt a transaction that you have in     process, misdirecting it.
 2.  **Cascade: Correlation.** If an attacker gains access to logs or records, they can probably trace an asset holder’s usage of funds.
 3.  **Cascade: Transaction Error.** If an attacker manages to substitute a recipient address, the user will send funds to the wrong place.

 ***Process Solutions:***

 1.  **Maintain Emergency Procedure.** Write a procedure that describes what to do if your security has been compromised.
 Follow it quickly and precisely.
 Generally, move funds if their keys have any possibility of compromise. *Dangers: [*Process Fatigue*](#adversary-process-fatigue).*
 2.  **Monitor Your Funds.** Regularly monitor funds to make sure they’re not disappearing.
 Make sure that alarms are obtrusive.
 Have a plan in place to quickly save remaining funds if some disappear.
 3.  **Practice Anonymity.** Do not let people know you have bitcoins; ensure that you in no way ever link your key to your real persona.

 ***Hot Wallet Solutions:***

 1.  **Create Cold Storage Procedure.** Adapt a [*Cold Storage Procedure*](https://docs.google.com/document/d/1fOmMH2B8E3_vDDBNEL8dEX15jwdFohDlpeThMpjVBh8) that moves some or all of your funds off of your hot wallet.
 Only keep keys on an exchange or brokerage for the minimum amount of time required to make a transaction. *Dangers: [*Disaster*](#adversary-disaster), [*Casual Physical Theft*](#section-6).*
 2.  **Maintain Account Security.** Be sure that all online accounts have very robust passwords and that the companies have high security ratings.
 3.  **Practice Session Security.** Ensure that all online communications are encrypted.

 ***Cold Storage Solutions:***

 1.  ****[Cold Storage Scenario](https://docs.google.com/document/d/1fOmMH2B8E3_vDDBNEL8dEX15jwdFohDlpeThMpjVBh8) Optional Steps:**** Use a USB Drive.

+{pagebreak}

 ### Adversary: Network Attack, Systemic